Maastricht Day Trip – How to Spend One Day in this Charming Dutch Town

 As a Holidaymaker

-The city of Maastricht is such a beautiful setting along both banks of the River Maas.
-Let your feet be your guide.
-As you stroll through the streets, you will find some of the best well-preserved, historical landmarks that are Maastricht must-see sites.
-It’s a city that feels like you’ve stepped back in time, yet has a modern, hip vibe.
+As you stroll through the streets, you will find some of the best well-preserved, historical landmarks that are Maastricht must see sites.
 Maastricht shopping, dining, and sightseeing are all reasons why this is one of the best day trips you can make whether you are in the Netherlands or Belgium.